davidwrede/chef-web-docs-1/includes_server_rbac/includes_server_rbac_server_admins_scenario.rst

           but you are not authorized for this action
    Response: Missing read permission

-Alice is not a superuser and does not have permissions on other users because user accounts are global to organizations in the |chef server|.
+Alice is not a superuser and does not have permissions on other users because user accounts are global to organizations in the Chef server.
 Let's add Alice to the ``server-admins`` group:

 .. code-block:: bash